ryogrid/SamehadaDB/README.md

   - There are Win binary and Linux binary at Release page
     - if Linux one runs without error at lauch, you are lucky :)
     - when error occurs, you need to build by myself :)
+      - **please check and modify if needed that value of EnableOnMemStorage constant is false (/lib/common/config.go)**
   - There is simple client which can use on browser in demo-client dir
 - **ATTENTION: SamehadaDB is not developed for productional use!
 There are no warranties!**
 - By the way, procedure described on next section executes almost all defined unit tests except these of taking long time